Alexandria has been playing video games since the days of the Sega Genesis. She's been writing about video games going on four years.

 Alexandria: Neopia has received some improved graphics.
 Do you think we’ll ever get to see a fully 3D Neopets universe?

 Alison: Maybe one day!
 I think it's something a lot of people would like to see happen.

-Alexandria: Neopets now has a mobile game option, so players can care for their pets on the go.
-Is mobile applications a direction JumpStart is thinking of expanding the Neopets universe into?
+Alexandria: Neopets now has a mobile game option so players can care for their pets on the go.
+Are mobile applications a direction JumpStart is thinking of expanding the Neopets universe into?

 Alison: Absolutely.
 Making Neopets more accessible on mobile is a big focus for us right now.

 Alexandria: Ghoul Catchers launched on mobile over a year ago bringing some of the fun of the Neopia universe to mobile devices.
 Would you say the mobile game was a success, and will there be any more Neopets-themed mobile games coming soon?